vstehle/SCT_Parser/README.md

 It is possible to convert this `README.md` into `README.pdf` with pandoc using `make doc`.
 See `make help`.

-### TODO:
-* double check concatenation of all `.ekl` logs, preliminary tests show small Divergence between them and `summary.ekl` found in `Overall` folder.
-Cat.sh will generate this file.
-* look into large number of dropped tests.

 ### db structure:

 ``` {.python}
 tests = [
     test_dict,